stt/py/README.md

  * There are no window decorations but moving can be done by alt+mouse1 and resizing by alt+middle mouse btn
  * Custom command can be given for running the selected items, if {} is present in command it's replaced by the selected item, otherwise selected item is appended at the end of the command
  * Regex can be given to match a part of the line for passing to the open command

+### Requirements

+A relatively modern version of python (currently developed and tested with 2.6) and python-gtk2 (should already be installed in most desktop environments).

+### Installation

+Just drop the executable into a directory in your PATH, distribution packages will be made available later.